apache/incubator-graphar/docs/libraries/java/java-FFI/how_to_develop_java_ffi.md

 ---
-id: how_to_develop_java
+id: how_to_develop_java_ffi
-title: How to Develop Java Library
+title: How to Develop Java FFI Library
-sidebar_position: 1
+sidebar_position: 2
 ---

 ## Introduction